y9938/plugin-github-webhook/README.md

 - Create a comment from an external provider
 - Close a task
 - Open a task
-- Move the task to a column on Github commit
+- Move the task to another column on Github commit

 ### Configuration on Kanboard